grig23/primetime.en/help/authentication/iostvos-sdk-api-reference.md

 **Additional callbacks triggered:**
 This method can also trigger the following callbacks (if the authentication flow is also initiated): `setAuthenticationStatus:errorCode:`, `displayProviderDialog:`

->{!NOTE] **NOTE: Please use checkAuthorization: / checkAuthorization:withData: instead of getAuthorization: / getAuthorization:withData: whenever possible.
+**NOTE: Please use checkAuthorization: / checkAuthorization:withData: instead of getAuthorization: / getAuthorization:withData: whenever possible.
 The getAuthorization: / getAuthorization:withData: method will start a full authentication flow (if the user is not authenticated) and this could lead to a complicated implementation on the Programmer's side.**

 [Back to top...](#apis)